-For participants who indicated at the start that they did not believe Anti-Black racism existed within the TTC, 95% of them left with a realization that this is in fact a reality, and 99% of all participants committed to work towards reducing or eliminating Anti-Black racism within the organization.
+For participants who indicated at the start that they did not believe Anti-Black racism existed within the TTC, 95% of them left with a

 "The impact of the training has been positive, well received and most participants seem to have been affected by the information they received during the program.
 Generally, the program contains a vast amount of material that Canadians have not been exposed to and evokes many different emotions.
 For some there are deep emotional feelings aroused depending on how the course has affected them.
 Some struggle with denial and the awareness that others don't validate their views.
 Others seem relieved that the subject is being explored and finally being explored in a group environment where they can share opinions without fear of reprisal.